FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 ![Azure Storage Account Resource Inside Container](https://cdn.offering.solutions/img/articles/2020-08-10/5.png)

-If you go back into the Container Ovweview you can choose the "Access keys" in the menu on the left and then copy the first Connection string mentioned there.
+If you go back into the Container Overview you can choose the "Access keys" in the menu on the left and then copy the first Connection string mentioned there.

 ![Azure Storage Account Connection String](https://cdn.offering.solutions/img/articles/2020-08-10/6.png)